PaukoffD/challenge_refactor_and_scrape/README.md

 Example tracking numbers: 330605984583, 330599320893, 330603276958, 330606984475

 Sometimes dealers use other shipping providers, so please make sure your solution could be extended to use them (UPS, FedEx, etc.)

+### Notes

+1. I've implemented possibility to enter only one number at a time while it is easy to allow look up several numbers.